aws-samples/amazon-serverless-datalake-workshop/instructions.md

 After the task is in *Load complete* status, open the DynamoDB console and verify that a new table `userprofile` was created with ~50000 user profile records.

 #### Conclusion
-As part of the above exerise we saw how to create a data load pipeline using DMS.
+As part of the above exercise we saw how to create a data load pipeline using DMS.
 You can extend the CloudFormation template to load multiple tables or change the target and source endpoints by simply swapping out the resources in the template.